Jadens-arc/Scripty/README.md

 # Settings:
 Setting | Function
 ------------ | -------------
-bg-color | Background color of the editor font-color | Color of text in the editor button-color | Color of buttons in the editor font | Font of the editor font-size | Font size of the editor curser-color | The color of your curser line-wrap | Determines whether text will wrap to new line when it reaches the edge of the screen line-wrap-type | Determines whether the entire word will wrap or just the overflowing character (WORD or CHAR) auto-save | Toggle for automatic saving
+bg-color | Background color of the editor (in hexadecimal or by name) font-color | Color of text in the editor (in hexadecimal or by name) button-color | Color of buttons in the editor (in hexadecimal or by name) font | Font of the editor font-size | Font size of the editor curser-color | The color of your curser (in hexadecimal or by name) line-wrap | Determines whether text will wrap to new line when it reaches the edge of the screen line-wrap-type | Determines whether the entire word will wrap or just the overflowing character (WORD or CHAR) auto-save | Toggle for automatic saving